Want to get on the right side of the law? It’s time to take the stand…

 Whilst you’ll need a degree to start your legal career, it doesn’t have to be in law.

-Undergrads of any subject can take a one year conversion course (the GDL) to gain the same level of qualification as a law graduate – and your chances of getting hired won’t be affected.
+Undergrads of any subject can take a conversion course like the Postgraduate Diploma in Law (Conversion), or study for a Master’s Degree, such as The Master of Arts in Law (MA Conversion) to gain the same level of qualification as a law graduate – and your chances of getting hired won’t be affected.

 In fact, students with different academic backgrounds often have a more diverse set of skills, which can be particularly attractive to legal employers – especially if your degree is related to law in some way.
 For example, an English degree will teach you both written and verbal communication skills – which are essential for a legal career.